 - Per person:

-- Every 100 questions = 50 USD in GPU credits or books
+- Every 100 questions = 50 USD in GPU credits or books (your choice)

-- 300 per person = invitation to the global project Slack and co-authorship in the INCLUDE v2 paper
+- 300 per person = invitation to the global project Slack and co-authorship in the INCLUDE v2 paper led by EPFL

-- ATTENTION: Exams must meet the requirements!
+- NOTE: Exams must meet the requirements!

 Resources: